 If your site sees a massive decline in organic traffic in a short period, you could be the victim of a Google penalty.

-The first thing to check is to see if your site has been hit by a “manual action.”
+From there, the next step is to look deeper to see if your site has been hit by a “manual action.”
 A manual action happens when “a human reviewer has determined that pages on your site are not compliant with Google’s webmaster quality guidelines.”

 Thankfully, Google makes it easy to see if a Manual Action has been taken.
-In the new Google Search Console, you will see a notification at the very top of the home screen.
+In the new Google Search Console (formerly Google Webmaster Tools), you will see a notification at the very top of the home screen.
 If you don’t see anything there, you can also click on “Manual actions” on the sidebar.

-Sometimes you’ll need to look at historical data and compare it to Google algorithm updates to see if you’ve been hit with a penalty.
+Sometimes you’ll need to look at historical data and compare it to Google algorithm updates to see if you’ve been hit with an algorithmic penalty.
 There are several tools out there, like Barracuda’s Panguin, that integrate with Google Analytics that help makes this comparison.